Background to the project

 That consultation and site investigations (including assessment of underground services) indicated the toilet locations previously proposed were no longer feasible due to clashes with underground services.

-These options better respond to site constraints, accessibility requirements, safety considerations and potential impacts on the reserve amenity.
+With that in mind, Council undertook another round of community consultation in May, with three new potential locations.
+These options better responded to site constraints, accessibility requirements, safety considerations and potential impacts on the reserve amenity.

 Map of three proposed toilet locations at Etzel St